tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

   li.appendChild(document.createTextNode(note.content))
 })
 ```
-At the end the tree branch of the <em>ul</em> variable is connected to it's proper place in the HTML tree of the whole page:
+Finally, the tree branch of the <em>ul</em> variable is connected to its proper place in the HTML tree of the whole page:

 ```js
 document.getElementById('notes').appendChild(ul)